sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 ## A side note on vertices and points

-We use the terrms *vertex* and *point* slightly differently in computer graphics compared to other fields.
+We use the terms *vertex* and *point* slightly differently in computer graphics compared to other fields.

 A **vertex** is an object, whose *attributes* is its position in space, and we use them to specify the atomic (smallest) geometric primitives that we can draw